kfirbreger/Kfir-Breger-Blog/src/20130211-dynamic-load-adsense.md

 	script.type = “text/javascript”
 	document.getElementById(‘container’).appendChild(script);

-which didn’t work either.
+Unfortubately it didn’t work.
 Again, the script was loaded but not executed.
-Which left me with:
+The only option left was:

 	document.write(‘<script src=“http://link/to/google/script”><\/script>’)

-Which both loaded the script and executed it.
+which both loaded the script and executed it.

 This all goes to show that sometimes the simplest solution is also the best.